70th Berlin International Film Festival

 The 70th annual Berlin International Film Festival took place from 20 February to 1 March 2020.
-It was the first under the leadership of new Berlin Film Festival heads, business administration director Mariette Rissenbeek and artistic director Carlo Chatrian.
-The festival opened with the opening gala presented by actor Samuel Finzi followed by the world premiere of the film My Salinger Year which was selected for the Berlinale Special section.
+It was the first under the leadership of new Berlin Film Festival board: business administration director Mariette Rissenbeek and artistic director Carlo Chatrian.

+The festival opening gala was presented by actor Samuel Finzi, followed by the world premiere My Salinger Year, directed by Philippe Falardeau.
 The Golden Bear was awarded to the Iranian film There Is No Evil, directed by Mohammad Rasoulof.